captain-woof/TunnelPy/README.md

 --tunnel      : Precede the tunnelpy host and port arguments by this
                 Format: --tunnel <mport>:<dhost ip>:<dport>
---verbose, -v : Start the tunnelpy server in verbose mode (shows the data in transit) --quiet, -q   : Start the tunnelpy server in verbose mode (shows no transit information) --timeout, -t : Set the global timeout for receiving data (default: 1 second) --help, -h    : Get this help message
+--verbose, -v : Start the tunnelpy server in verbose mode (shows the data in transit) --quiet, -q   : Start the tunnelpy server in quiet mode (shows no transit information) --timeout, -t : Set the global timeout for receiving data (default: 1 second) --help, -h    : Get this help message
 --examples    : See some usage examples